Looking for a quick and easy pattern for knit fingerless gloves? We’ve got you covered with the Easiest Knit Fingerless Gloves pattern!

 Design Story and Inspiration for the Easiest Knit Fingerless Gloves

-I love making mittens, but I had never made a simple fingerless version, so for the Holiday Maker’s Challenge, I decided now was a great time!
+I love making mittens, but I had never made a simple fingerless version, so for the Holiday Maker’s Challenge, I decided now was a great time for this free knitting pattern!

 I’m really enjoying stretching my knitting skills again and relearned how to do the magic loop!!
 I’m so excited because, although I can knit on dpn’s, I tend to get laddering.
 You know, where you can tell you changed needles?